codyngpriest/alx-low_level_programming/0x08-recursion/README.md

 # This is a function that returns the factorial of a given number.
 4. Once an idea has taken hold of the brain it's almost impossible to eradicate
 # This is a function that returns the value of x raised to the power of y.
+5. Your subconscious is looking for the dreamer
+# This is a function that returns the natural square root of a number.